 Although the companies which manufacture and sell these water ionizer devices or alkaline water itself can’t legally make health claims themselves, there is no shortage of nebulously sourced and scientifically questionable proponents of the trend who attribute all sorts of health benefits to the devices.
 These are often the product of extremely bad research and out-right lies.

 Take for example this terrible article from Underground Health which is currently at the top of a Google search for “alkaline water health claims.”
-Their first claim is that alkaline water helps to “detoxify” (another word that means nothing) and as evidence for this claim they link the same study included above about using alkaline water to treat reflux disease!
+Their first claim is that alkaline water helps to “detoxify” (another word that means nothing – see our article on “Detox Water”) and as evidence for this claim they link the same study included above about using alkaline water to treat reflux disease!
 It is clear the author of this piece has absolutely no understanding of the materials they are working with at all.
 The article goes on to list other health benefits including “hydrating your body,” (isn’t that why you were drinking water in the first place?) “oxygenating / anti-oxidant” (something debunked above in Lower’s article,) “enhance your immune system,” (a vague and specious claim if there ever was one,) and “alkalizing your body’s pH” (they don’t bother specifying which part of the body.)

 Con Artists Preying on Cancer Patients